ThomasBergholdWieser/ThomasBergholdWieser/README.md

 ---

-*Always open to discussing .NET architecture, testing strategies, or book recommendations!*
+*Always open to discussing .NET architecture, testing strategies, or book recommendations!
+This page has been created with AI, because i'm too lazy to write all this out by hand.*